sky-uk/ruby-bootcamp/exercises/animal-quiz/readme.md

 ## Introduction

-It's time to pull together what we've done till now with a slightly larger exercise.
+It's time to pull together what we've done up to now with a slightly larger exercise.
 The Animal Quiz is fun and should let you stretch your legs a little bit.

 The Animal Quiz requires well defined classes that know their role and some good business logic to glue them together.